Nonlocal doubly nonlinear diffusion problems with nonlinear boundary conditions: Poincar e type inequalities

 and

 Then, there exists a constant $\widetilde{K}=\widetilde{K}(A,B,M,h, \alpha, \tau)$ such that

 \end{lemma}

-{\bf Acknowledgment.} The authors are grateful to J. M. Maz\'{o}n for stimulating discussions on this paper.
-The authors have been partially supported by the Spanish MICIU and FEDER, project PGC2018-094775-B-100.
-The first author was also supported by the Spanish MICIU under grant BES-2016-079019, which is also supported by the European FSE.
+{\bf Acknowledgment.} The authors appreciate the suggestions and comments made by the anonymous referee, which have allowed for a better presentation of this work.
+The authors are grateful to J. M. Maz\'{o}n for stimulating discussions on this paper.
+The authors have been partially supported by the Spanish MICIU and FEDER, project PGC2018-094775-B-100, and by the ``Conselleria de Innovaci\'{o}n, Universidades, Ciencia y Sociedad Digital'', project AICO/2021/223.
+The first author was also supported by the Spanish MICIU under grant BES-2016-079019 (which is supported by the European FSE); by the Spanish Ministerio de Universidades and NextGenerationUE, programme ``recualificaci\'on del sistema universitario espa\~{n}ol'' (Margarita Salas) under grant UP2021-044; and the Conselleria d'Innovaci\'o, Universitats, Ci\`encia i Societat Digital, programme ``Subvenciones para la contrataci\'{o}n de personal investigador en fase postdoctoral'' (APOSTD 2022), under grant CIAPOS/2021/28.